Digital-Preservation-Finland/dpres-siptools/README.rst

 ===============

 This tool is intended to be used for generating an OAIS SIP for digital preservation.
-It produces METS document (mets.xml) that contains metadata for digital preservation required by the specifications used in Finnish national digital preservation services.
+It produces a METS document (mets.xml) that contains metadata for digital preservation required by the specifications used in the Finnish national Digital Preservation Services.
 The tool contains code for extracting metadata, creating and digitally signing the METS document.

 The aim is to provide digital preservation services for culture and research to ensure the access and use of materials long in the future.
-Documentation and specifications for the digital preservation service can be found in: http://digitalpreservation.fi
+Documentation and specifications for the digital preservation services can be found in: http://digitalpreservation.fi

-The Pre-Ingest Tool currently supports specification version 1.7.1.
+The Pre-Ingest Tool currently supports the specification version 1.7.1.

 Backwards compatibility
 -----------------------

 This version of the tool is not backward-compatible with older versions.
-The non-compatible differences in the script arguments are the following:
+The non-compatible differences in the script arguments are following:

     * import_object.py